Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Introduction

 A natural question, then, is what the open analogue of Witten's $r$-spin conjecture should be.
 In order to make sense of the conjecture, one first must define an appropriate open $r$-spin moduli space~$\M_{g,k,\{a_1, \ldots, a_l\}}^{1/r}$ and an open analogue of Witten's bundle $(R^1\pi_*\mathcal{S})^{\vee}$.
 We carried out this construction in genus zero in \cite{BCT1}, leading to a definition of the moduli space of {\it graded $r$-spin disks} $\oCMr$ as well as the open Witten bundle $\mathcal{W}$ and cotangent line bundles $\mathbb{L}_1, \ldots, \mathbb{L}_{l}$ at the internal marked points.

-In this work, we build on the foundations of \cite{BCT1} to define {\it open $r$-spin intersection numbers}.\footnote{The construction from~\cite{PST14} is recovered as a special case, when $r=2$ and all $a_i$ are zero.} As in~\cite{PST14}, this is a subtle task because the open moduli space has boundary, so the integration of the top Chern classes of the open Witten bundle and the cotangent line bundles over the open moduli space is not well-defined; to define intersection numbers, one must find a canonical way to prescribe the boundary behavior of sections of the bundles.
-Additionally, one must resolve various orientation issues, constructing orientations for both the moduli space and the Witten bundle such that the Witten bundle becomes canonically relatively oriented.
+In this work, we build on the foundations of \cite{BCT1} to define {\it open $r$-spin intersection numbers},\footnote{The construction from~\cite{PST14} is recovered as a special case, when $r=2$ and all $a_i$ are zero.} which is a subtle task because the moduli space has boundary and hence the integration of top Chern classes is not well-defined until one finds a canonical way to prescribe the boundary behavior of sections.
+The resulting intersection numbers are defined by